-- Colors Tan or navy blue - Types Casual dress pants with or without pockets, corduroy allowed as an option - Restrictions Must have a finished hem, pants must be worn at the waist, no oversized cargo-style pants, pants must be nicely fitting and not overly baggy
+- Colors Tan or navy blue - Casual dress pants with or without pockets, corduroy allowed as an option. - Restrictions Must have a finished hem, pants must be worn at the waist, must be nicely fitting and not overly baggy or tight.